adrienbrunet/adrienbrunet.github.io/_posts/2019-01-07-Giving-back.md

 2019 will be full of surprise as I'm changing position and will maybe shift to others languages/frameworks.

 I want to plan more regular donations.
-For 2019, I'm considering for now:
+For 2019, I'm considering:

 - Vue.js - amazing framework with a really good documentation
 - Django Rest Framework - I couldn't do my job without this framework.
 I started submitting a few tiny mini PRs, we'll see where that goes